 My point is so many people in their eagerness to bring down the homicide rate in their own heads compare apples to oranges.

-It’s just a fact that the murder rate in Costa Rica is higher than the US‘s.
+It’s just a fact that the murder rate in Costa Rica is higher than the U.S and Europe.
 That so many people deny this is frustrating.
 Does it make Costa Rica a bad country?
-Hell no. Does it make it unsafe?
+No. Does it make it unsafe?
 No again.
-The US homicide rate is much greater than Spain.
-Does that mean that Spanish travelers avoid America like the plague?
+The U.S. homicide rate is much greater than that of Spain.
+Does that mean Spanish travelers avoid the United States?
 Or any European travelers, for that matter?
 Of course not.

-If you wanted to compare cities in the US to Costa Rica overall, then you can.
-Chicago’s homicide rate last year was 24.1 per 100,000.
-Similar to Guatemala’s and way higher than Costa Rica’s.
-The state of Louisiana had a murder rate of 12.4/100k, similar to Costa Rica’s.
+If you wanted to compare cities and states in the U.S. to Costa Rica overall, then you can.
+Washington DC’s homicide rate last year was 17.0 per 100,000.
+Similar to Guatemala and way higher than Costa Rica’s.
+The state of Illinois had a murder rate of 11.2/100k in 2020, the same as Costa Rica that year.

-But if you consider the port of Limon on Costa Rica’s Caribbean coast, the homicide rate shoots up to 22.4 per 100K.
-That’s not a million miles away from Chicago’s.
+But if you consider the province of Limón on Costa Rica’s Caribbean coast, the homicide rate shoots up to 35.9 per 100K.
+That’s about the same as Honduras, and not a million miles away from places like Detroit and Cleveland.
 So it goes both ways.

-For someone who claims Costa Rica is safer than the US because certain cities in the US have higher murder rates, I can flip it around and compare Limon’s murder rate with that of, say, New Hampshire’s (1.0 per 100K if you’re interested).
+For someone who claims Costa Rica is safer than the U.S. because certain cities in the U.S. have higher murder rates, I can flip it around and compare Limón’s murder rate with that of, say, Maine’s (1.6 per 100K if you’re interested).

 All I ask is that we keep things level.
 When you’re comparing a nation’s homicide rate, it’s only worthwhile if you’re comparing it to another nation with its various cities and demographics.
-As I told the fellow on Facebook, don’t be disingenuous with this stuff.
+As I told the fellow on Facebook back in 2018, don’t be disingenuous with this stuff.
 Please.

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.